-Visual schedules can help to reinforce the routine of using the toilet, and provide reminders for taking regular toilet breaks.
+Visual supports can help to reinforce the routine of using the toilet, and provide reminders for taking regular toilet breaks.

 Go over the schedule with your child 2-3 times a day.
 Everyone who does toileting with your child will need to know and follow the routine.
 This way, training will be consistent.

 On the right is a simple example of a visual aid for toileting.
-Download and print an A4 version of this visual aid for toileting (PDF doc size: 111kb).
+Download and print an A4 version of this visual aid for toileting (PDF: 111kb).

 Social Stories™ are used to help children with ASD develop appropriate behaviour and responses.
 They might help children with ASD cope with challenging or confusing situations, like toilet training.

 - describe the situation, like using the toilet